Life events significantly influence the development, severity, and progression of depression.

 -

-- Family conflict: Family disputes, ongoing disagreements, or estrangements may create chronic emotional distress.
+Family disputes, ongoing disagreements, or estrangements may create chronic emotional distress.

-Feelings of betrayal, rejection, or guilt can linger and contribute to persistent depressive symptoms. - Social rejection and bullying: Experiencing social rejection or being left behind, especially during formative years when we’re still young, can lead to long-lasting negative self-views and low self-esteem.
+Experiencing social rejection or being left behind, especially during formative years when we’re still young, can lead to long-lasting negative self-views and low self-esteem.

-Bullying frequently leads to feelings of shame, isolation, and unworthiness.
-That is true whether in childhood, adolescence, or adulthood. - Workplace conflicts: Difficult relationships with colleagues or supervisors, lack of workplace support, and experiences of discrimination or harassment can create a hostile environment that contributes to chronic stress and psychological problems.
+Difficult relationships with colleagues or supervisors, lack of workplace support, and experiences of discrimination or harassment can create a hostile environment that contributes to chronic stress and psychological problems.

 - Loneliness and social isolation